top of page

 She is guided.

-Pearls Set In Stone
+Pearls Set in Stone

-20x24 | Oil | 2026
+20x24 | Oil | 2025

 This piece reflects the presence of value, even when it is not fully recognized.